STM32 Health Monitoring Device STM32 Health Monitoring Device

 Other Features

-There were other smaller features here
+There were other smaller features implemented, which I shall list below:

 Conclusion